Home

 Mellotron used:

-Acqua Fragile's second release, Mass-Media Stars, is an excellent Italian progressive album, although it doesn't quite reach the heights of PFM (who vocalist Bernardo Lanzetti subsequently joined), Banco or the best New Trolls work, among others.
+Acqua Fragile's second release, Mass-Media Stars, is an excellent Italian progressive album, if not quite reaching the heights of PFM (who vocalist Bernardo Lanzetti subsequently joined), Banco or the best New Trolls work, among others.
 Where it does win out is in the quality of the songwriting; much of the material is highly memorable, with melody to the fore.
 Highlights include the title track and Opening Act, but there isn't really a bad track on the album.

 See: PFM